Hyperion Records: Sawkins lawsuit

 In 2004, Hyperion became embroiled in a legal dispute with Lionel Sawkins, a music editor whose editions of works by Michel-Richard de Lalande had been used in Hyperion's recording of the composer's music.
 Sawkins sued the company for royalties accruing from his musical copyright in these editions.

 Hyperion maintained that the editions were not original compositions and therefore were not subject to copyright, and further that Sawkins did receive payment in the form of a hire fee from the performers for their rental.
-The case came to court in May 2004 and the judgment went largely in Sawkins's favour.
+The case came to court in May 2004, and the judgment went largely in Sawkins's favour.
 Hyperion appealed in March 2005, and the court upheld the original judgment.

-While the damages Sawkins sought were thought to be small, the legal costs of the case were estimated to result in a liability to the company of hundreds of thousands of pounds Sterling, making its future uncertain at the time.
+While the damages Sawkins sought were thought to be small, the legal costs of the case were estimated to result in a liability to the company of hundreds of thousands of pounds sterling, making its future uncertain at the time.
 By 2006, Hyperion had received financial support from musicians, consumers, and composers to enable its survival.
-As a precedent-setting case, the judgment was criticised by many musicologists.
+As a precedent-setting case, the judgment was criticized by many musicologists.

 Peter Phillips, the director of the Tallis Scholars and a music editor, said: "All the music I perform has to be edited, or we couldn't read it.
-But copyright should be there ... to reward creativity, not scholarship or diligence.
-How much an editor did or did not write should never be asked and judged upon during a million-pound lawsuit involving a small and innovative recording company."
+But copyright should be there to reward creativity, not scholarship or diligence.
+How much an editor did or did not write should never be asked and judged during a million-pound lawsuit involving a small and innovative recording company."